Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata

 \subsubsection{Discussion}

 The graph tasks reveal the shortcomings of the vanilla transformer.
-Without a PE, it is unable to adequately distinguish non-isomorphic graphs in CSL, and also fails to detect 6-cycles and planar/non-planar graphs.
+Without a PE, it is unable to adequately distinguish non-isomorphic graphs in CSL, and also struggles to detect 6-cycles and planar/non-planar graphs.
 All other PEs are able to improve on the baseline transformer, except on the CSL task where most PEs do not achieve 100\% accuracy.
-The fact that SPD+C is unable to learn CSL suggests that they it is not strictly more powerful than the 1-WL test.

 It is interesting that SA underperforms relative to LAPE on many graph tasks given how its approach positions it as an improvement on LAPE and performs better than LAPE when incorporated in the spectral attention graph transformer devised by \citet{kreuzer-san}.
-While the encoder used to create the PE may need more parameters, a more likely explanation is that performance suffers from a lack of incorporating edge embeddings, which the spectral attention graph transformer assumes but we omit for a fairer comparison of just the node PEs.
+While the encoder used to create the PE may need more parameters, a more likely explanation is that performance suffers from a lack of incorporating edge embeddings, which the spectral attention graph transformer assumes but we omit for a fairer comparison of the node PEs alone.